Important Pricing Correction: The "$179/Month" Rate Does Not Apply to Tirzepatide

 What Is Henry Meds?

 Henry Meds also offers tirzepatide tablets as an alternative to injectable tirzepatide in some program pathways — a delivery mechanism that differs from the standard vial + syringe format.
-Patients considering Henry Meds should verify specifically whether the program they're enrolling in involves injectable or oral tirzepatide, as these have different pharmacokinetic profiles and the injectable compounded tirzepatide is more directly comparable to clinical trial data.
+Patients considering Henry Meds should verify specifically whether the program they're enrolling in involves injectable or oral tirzepatide, as these have different pharmacokinetic profiles, different pricing, and the injectable compounded tirzepatide is more directly comparable to clinical trial data.

-Henry Meds Tirzepatide Pricing: The Honest Comparison
+Henry Meds Tirzepatide Pricing: The Real Numbers

-Henry Meds — Tirzepatide 2026
+Henry Meds — Tirzepatide 2026 (Actual)

 ★ Luma Health — Tirzepatide

-Henry Meds' Genuine Strengths
+Henry Meds' Genuine Strengths and Honest Limitations

 ✓ Genuine Strengths

-- ✓ No separate membership fee
+- No separate membership fee on top of medication price

-- ✓ Shipping included
+- Shipping included

-- ✓ All 50 states served
+- All 50 states served

-- ✓ US-licensed prescribing clinicians
+- US-licensed prescribing clinicians

-✗ Honest Limitations
+⚠ Honest Limitations

-- ✗ Pharmacy not prominently named for independent verification
+- Pharmacy not prominently named for independent verification

-- ✗ Clinical provider not prominently named publicly
+- Clinical provider not prominently named publicly

 The Tirzepatide Tablet Question